Gdeterline/Brain-Tumor-MRI-Classification/README.md

 Key decisions include:
 - Choosing convolutional layers for feature extraction.
 - Using dropout and pooling layers to improve generalization.
-- Selecting an optimizer (like Adam) and a loss function (binary cross-entropy).
+- Selecting an optimizer (like Adam) and a loss function (categorical cross-entropy).
 - Compiling the model and training it on the training set.

 ### **4. Evaluating Performance**